bgeorges35/ft_printf/README.md

 * The %% is supported
 * The following flags are supported: # 0 - + [SPACE]
 * The following lengths flags are supported: hh, h, l, ll, j, z
-* The precision is supported
+* The precision and the width are supported